 - Absolutely no garbage, construction materials, household furniture, or electronics may be put in the Single Stream bins.
 (We take electronics at the New Recycling Center in Newaygo).

-At the drop site, please refer to the labels on the sides of every container describing and illustrating what can go into our Single Stream Containers.
+At the collection sites, please refer to the sign and labels on the sides of every container describing and illustrating what can go into our Single Stream Containers.

 Thank you for recycling.
 Don’t forget to become a member if you’re not, and help us cover costs.
 Visit our Membership Page for fast and easy online signup and payment.
 You will receive your membership card in the mail.